 2.37.
-The Head of School or designate
+The Head of School/Research Institute Director or designate

 - 2.37.1.
 Sets the maximum numbers of students a supervisor can support at one time by discipline. - 2.37.2.
-Manages School supervisory workloads. - 2.37.3.
+Manages School/Research Institute supervisory workload. - 2.37.3.
 Signs off decision to admit recommended by two members of staff.